-All four The Room games are among the most handsome games on mobile.
+All four of The Room titles are among the most handsome titles on mobile.
 For puzzle enthusiasts, there's nothing quite like it.
-The game cleverly combines some of the best graphics games for iOS with intriguing mechanics, making it a winner in my book.
+It cleverly combines some of the best graphics games for iOS with intriguing mechanics, making it a winner in my book.

-When we think about games, we often think about something that is action-packed, wildly challenging and competitive.
+When we think about games, we often think about something that is action-packed, wildly challenging, and competitive.
 However, there are some titles that fall on the exact opposite side of the spectrum, and for all the good reasons.
-My Oasis is such a game, with its anxiety-relieving atmosphere and beautiful graphics beautifully interlaced.
+My Oasis is such an experience, with its anxiety-relieving atmosphere and beautiful graphics beautifully interlaced.